bimewok/Snotel-Data-Download/README.md

 Debugging:
-The size of the header on the csv depends on the number of features you export, so you may need to tweak it for the csv to read propoerly.
+The size of the header on the csv depends on the number of features you export, so you may need to tweak it for the csv to read properly.